-Conscious Dental Sedation Glasgow, Scotland
+Conscious Dental Sedation Glasgow

-Can conscious sedation help you to overcome your dental anxiety?
+Can Conscious Sedation help you to Overcome your Dental Anxiety?

-Tablet- A tablet (often diazepam or tempazepam) taken one hour prior to the dental visit can take the edge off any anxiety.
+Tablet- A tablet (often diazepam or temazepam) taken one hour prior to the dental visit can take the edge off any anxiety.
 Some people also find it beneficial to take a tablet the night before their appointment to help them sleep.

 Liquid- Midazolam is a commonly used oral sedative.
 As it is a liquid, it can be mixed with orange juice and drunk at your appointment.
 The sedative will usually take effect within about twenty minutes.